Tag: TIER 11

 • Horrible base DPM

 The special ability that is supposed to give a big advantage to the 432U is prepping the shell.
 The longer you wait, the more alpha damage you will have, but if you wait for too long, you will get a lockout period when you can’t fire.
-In practice, it’s very hard to use this ability effectively; either you will fire too soon or your enemies will recognize what you’re doing and will force you to overheat your shell and go into the lockout.
+In practice, it’s not that easy to use it effectively; either you will fire too soon, or your enemies will recognize what you’re doing and will force you to overheat your shell and go into the lockout.

 cs 67 szakal tank